FThompsonSG/tech242_AWS_linux/linux/README.md

 - export = assign environment variable
 - man <command> = manual for a specific command
 - ps aux = all processes but not in real time
+- jobs = all processes in real time organised by CPU usage
 - sleep = similar to wait and include & to run in background
 - kill <PID> = to terminate process or include -9 after kill to brute force